Planting in an antique olive pot

 Protect your containers from harsh frosts by insulating with a few layers of bubble wrap.

 INDOOR PLANTS: Water + feed regularly.
 Ensure your plant is positioned away from a radiator + near a window for natural light.
+Position a waterproof tray underneath your pot to protect your floors from any draining water.